 Following on from the success at Doveton College, in 2017 the Colman Education Foundation and Department of Education and Training signed a landmark agreement to implement the Our Place approach at ten sites across Victoria.
 Doveton was joined by Bridgewood, Carlton, Frankston North, Mooroopna, Morwell, Northern Bay, Robinvale, Seymour and Westall.

 Julius Colman was born in post-war Poland and came to Melbourne with his refugee family at age 4.
-Inspired by his own experience of the opportunities created by high quality state school education, Julius is determined to make sure those opportunities are available to children in disadvantaged communities in Victoria.
+Inspired by his own experience of the opportunities created by high quality state school education, Julius is determined to make sure those opportunities are available to children in Victorian communities experiencing disadvantage.

-Julius is a lawyer, entrepreneur and philanthropist who is passionate about addressing the barriers children from disadvantaged communities face in achieving positive life outcomes.
+Julius is a lawyer, entrepreneur and philanthropist who is passionate about addressing the barriers children experiencing disadvantage face in achieving positive life outcomes.
 He has negotiated landmark partnerships with the Victorian state government for the establishment of ten Our Place sites across Victoria.
 In 2015, Julius was awarded an Order of Australia (AM) for his work with underprivileged children.